nju-websoft/GSTP-ManyGroups/README.md

 Then use `./auto` to get the result.
 The result is in `table.txt`.

+The upper bound experiment is in `src/VLSI_upperbound`, use the way similar to the above VLSI experiment to run them.

-## Experiment 3: Keyword Search over KGs
+## Universality Study: Keyword Search

 The source code of this experiment is in `src/KeywordSearch`.